mkopinsky/conferences/phptek2019/security/access-control-authorization.md

 # Access Control & Authorization

-* 3 tiers - Authentication, Authorization, Access Control
+* 3 tiers - Authentication, Authorization, Access Control.
+Strong security requires all three
     * Authentication: proving a user is who they say they are
     * Authorization: proving a user is allowed to do what they are attempting to do
     * Access Control: actually enforcing authorization controls on systems or resources
-*
+* Role-based Access Control (RBAC)
+    * Users can have one or more roles
+    * Each role will have one or more permissions